CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

 The following two options have to be specified at the beginning of each assembly input file.
 They are global options which apply to all batches.

-output_path :
+.. confval:: output_path

     Options: `dirpath`

     Path in which the output will be saved.

-overwrite_output :
+.. confval:: overwrite_output

     Options: true, false

     Whether to overwrite the output if it already exists.
 Recommended: false.

-ffmovie :
+.. confval:: ffmovie

     Options: true, false

     Whether to output a movie of the optimization process.
 Set to false to save disk space.

-concatenate_xyz :
+.. confval:: concatenate_xyz

     Options: true, false

     Whether to concatenate the xyz files of the optimization process.

-verbosity :
+.. confval:: verbosity

     Options: 0, 1, 2, 3

     How much output to print.
 Recommended is 2.

-complex_name_length :
+.. confval:: complex_name_length

     Options: `int > 0`

     Length of the randomly generated complex name.
 Recommended: 8.